 Each organisation has its own entry requirements, however, experience with dogs and relevant qualifications are always beneficial.
 It’s extremely desirable to also have an understanding of the issues faced by people with disabilities.
-Which makes a course like this Assistance Dog Training Level 3 Diploma ideal.
+Which makes a course like this Assistance Dog Training Diploma ideal.

 Dog Obedience Trainer

-While they work with dogs, it’s often the owners that need the training to effectively communicate commands with their pet.
-The Dog Trainer shows them techniques that get the dog to listen, obey and respond.
+While they work with dogs, it’s often the owners that need the training to effectively communicate commands with their pets.
+The Dog Trainer shows them training methods and techniques that get the dog to listen, obey and respond.
 All of which will help the owner to get them to perform the desired actions.

 These professionals are responsible for the health and safety of pets, owners, themselves and others.
 Their work is vital to assess risk levels, especially when dealing with aggressive animals.

-From veterinary science to zoology and animal care and welfare, we have an online course to suit.
+From veterinary science to zoology, and animal care and welfare, we have an online course to suit.
 Study at home, online, without disrupting your lifestyle and get the skills you need to work with animals.

 Click below to view the courses available in our veterinary science and animal care faculty today.
 Now’s the time to stop thinking about careers working with animals and make them a reality!

 You can also keep track of all animal awareness days and events with our FREE calendar!
 Download it here.